MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/instream/instream-read-biginteger-integer-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
 Read reads until the specified length or a zero byte.
-For more information about how zero bytes and line endings are read, see [WRITE, WRITETEXT, Read, and ReadTEXT Method Behavior Regarding Line Endings and Zero Terminators](../../devenv-write-read-methods-line-break-behavior.md).
+For more information about how zero bytes and line endings are read, see [WRITE, WriteText, Read, and ReadTEXT Method Behavior Regarding Line Endings and Zero Terminators](../../devenv-write-read-methods-line-break-behavior.md).

  If the optional return value \(*Read*\) is not present and the data being read is less than the length requested to be read, then you receive an error message.